-After trailering south, we toured out of the charming and bustling harbour of Killarnery.
-It’s probably the best known and most popular of North Channel ports.
+After trailering south, we rode our jet skis out of the charming and bustling harbour of Killarnery.
+It’s probably the best known and most popular of North Channel recreational boating ports.
 Here, the renovated Sportsman’s Inn provided luxurious lodgings and fabulous cuisine.
-We embarked for our Sea Doo ride from the nearby municipal launch.
+That day, we embarked for our Sea Doo ride from the nearby municipal launch.

-This day, we cruised 22 kilometres (14 miles) west to Little Current on Manitoulin Island and then explored our way back to Killarney.
-One must-see highlight was an amazing hidden fjord called Baie Fiinn.
-It’s an almost river-like passageway bounded by rock walls that runs about 13 kilometres (9 miles) to end in a clear, secluded pool favoured by boaters for overnight mooring.
+Subsequently, we cruised 22 kilometres (14 miles) west to Little Current on Manitoulin Island and then explored our way back to Killarney.
+On route, one must-see highlight was an amazing hidden fjord called Baie Fiinn.
+It’s an almost river-like passageway bounded by rock walls.
+It runs about 13 kilometres (9 miles) to end in a clear, secluded pool favoured by recreational boaters for overnight mooring.

 Great Jet Ski Destination…

 The North Channel makes for spectacular and memorable Sea-Doo touring on #ontariowaterways.
-It’s a multi-day destination, which can be experienced in as little as three Sea Doo riding days as we did.
-Or up to a week if you want to tour from one end to the other like Tim and Diane.
-My advice is that to do this Sea Doo tour, you should be an experienced touring rider who carries charts, GPS and spare fuel on board.
+It’s a multi-day jet ski destination, which can be experienced in as little as three PWC adventure days as we did.
+Or up to a week if you want to jet ski from one end to the other like Tim and Diane.
+My advice is that to do this Sea Doo tour, you should be an experienced touring PWC rider who carries charts, GPS and spare fuel on board.

 As with any large marine touring region, it’s also important to check the weather very carefully, and watch out for windy days when the big water can get quite rough.
 That said, there are lots of sheltered back areas to explore.
 But as usual in unfamiliar waters, be very careful about submerged rocks and shoals.